cimo/IpCamera_cp/README.md

 	control_port 32402

-	control_localhost on !
-Active control panel only in local !
+	control_localhost on # Active control panel only in local

-	control_html_output off !
-Active reply html raw !
+	control_html_output off # Active reply html raw

-3) Save, close file and on linux, open terminal and write:
+3) Save, close the file and on linux, open the terminal and write:

 	sudo chmod 666 /etc/motion/motion.conf